Elleined/junit-mockito-notes/README.md

 # What is JUnit
 - Open source, lightweight, easy to use, and powerful unit testing framework for java applications.
 - Developed by Kent Beck and Erich Gamma back in 1997.

+# JUnit Annotations
+`@Test`: Mark the method or class to be JUnit test class.

+`@Before`: Execute before the specified test case runs.
+`@BeforeEach`: Execute before every test cases runs.
+`@BeforeAll`: Execute before any of the test case runs.

+`@After`: Execute after the specified test case runs.
+`@AfterEach`: Execute after every test case runs.
+`@AfterAll`: Execute after all the test case runs.

+`@Disabled`: Skips method or class test case.
+`@Tag`: Used to have a group/ pack of test case.
+`@DisplayName`: Rename test case name in console.

 # [JUnit Annotations](https://github.com/Elleined/all-spring-boot-annotations)

 # What is Assertions